Bowl & Kuksa Carving Day Workshop

 This class runs from 10:00 to 18:00, during which time you will learn many different carving techniques, learn about how green wood differs from seasoned wood, and of course, at the end of the day you will take home a beautiful, functional wooden bowl.
 On this class, you can also turn your hand to carving a beautiful kuksa – a traditional scandinavian style of drinking cup.
 The ideal tool for drinking coffee develops a rich patina from the coffee grounds.
 Most folk that start to use them become inseperable from them.
 Great to use at home but also much better in a backpack than a fragile and heavy ceramic mug.

-Otherwise, all course bookings are non refundable, and class dates cannot be transferred once booked.
+All course bookings are non refundable, and class dates cannot be transferred once booked.